florentpoujol/LeanPHP/docs/service-container.md

 $container->setParameter('somePrimitiveValue', 10);

-// now the MyClass object can be built without giving a specific value to the argument
+// now the MyService object can be built without giving a specific value to the argument
-$container->getInstance(MyClass::class);
+$container->getInstance(MyService::class);
 ```

 ### Scope parameters per class